 2. Gold Coast

-Winter or summer, autumn or spring, booking flights to the Gold Coast for school holidays is always a good idea.
+Taking a trip to Gold Coast is always a good idea.
 Certified Kid Nirvana, the combination of Dreamworld, Warner Bros.
 Movie World, and the Wet’n’Wild waterpark, makes the Gold Coast a slam-dunk in terms of keeping the kids occupied and happy.

-If you fancy taking advantage of the landscape, visit the Tasman and or Mount Field National Parks for excellent days out, or stay within the city and explore the museums, shops, and restaurants of Hobart’s Waterfront, one of the loveliest parts of city.
-Lastly, depending on what time of year you are going, you may just be in with a chance to see the Aurora Australis at night, one of nature’s most spectacular light shows.
+If you fancy taking advantage of the landscape, visit the Tasman and Mount Field National Parks for excellent days out.
+Or, stay within the city and explore the museums, shops, and restaurants of Hobart’s Waterfront, one of the loveliest parts of city.
+Depending on what time of year you are going, you may just be in with a chance to see the Aurora Australis at night, arguably nature’s most spectacular light show.

-If you have a kid that loves wildlife, than Darwin is kind of hard to beat.
-Within easy reach of Kakadu and Nitmuluk National Parks, Darwin will allow you access to some of Australia’s best scenery – such as Katherine Gorge.
+If you have a kid that loves wildlife, than Darwin is hard to beat.
+Within easy reach of Kakadu and Nitmuluk National Parks, Darwin will allow you access to some of Australia’s best scenery – like the views of Katherine Gorge.
 You can even camp in Gunlom Falls in Kakadu or in Leliyn in Nitmuluk National Park if you’re looking for a little adventure outside of the city.

 6. Hamilton Island

-There are no cars allowed on the island, so if you love, biking, strolling, walking, running, then this little piece of paradise is for you.
+There are no cars allowed on Hamilton Island, so if you love, biking, strolling, walking, and running, then this little piece of paradise is for you.
 Kids will adore the incredible snorkelling, the gorgeous beaches, and the wonderfully preserved forests of the island.
-If that’s not enough, than set to sea and explore the other small islands around the region, for a chance at seeing some whales, dolphins, sting rays, and maybe even a sea turtle or two!
+If that’s not enough, than hop on a boat and explore the other islands around the region.
+Pack a pair of binoculars and keep your eyes peeled.
+You might see whales, dolphins, rays, and maybe even a sea turtle or two.